 Some have been preaching for many years that remote work is not just a stopgap solution for exceptional cases.
-Take Matt Mullenweg, co-founder of WordPress .
+Take Matt Mullenweg, the co-founder of WordPress.
 Doing without offices altogether can be an opportunity to work productively and successfully.
 What's behind buzzwords like "virtual companies" or "distributed companies"?
-And what do you have to keep in mind?
+And what do you need to keep in mind?

 The year 2020 has introduced new acronyms like "WFH" aka Work From Home.
 Many a company was suddenly confronted with an issue that had been ignored until then: It had to work without offices.
 Those who were not prepared for this unsurprisingly fell into a deep productivity valley.

 This happened simply because the basics were not even there: The necessary tools were completely missing or turned out to be insufficient.
 But it's not just about the right tools.
 The way of working has to change fundamentally for virtual companies.
 How tasks are planned and distributed to employees works differently.
 So-called remote leadership for agencies and companies needs more freedom as well as more trust - and significantly less micromanagement.